provena/provena/README.md

 Provena comes with a suite of fully developed User Interface web pages that facilitate a user friendly interaction with the Provena APIs and resources.

 Additionally, all  Provena services can be accessed by authorised users through the system APIs.
 Provena has well documented REST APIs (see API endpoint documentation in READMEs) which can be interacted with directly using a REST client such as Postman or thunderclient, or programmatically using Python, for example.
 Programmatic interactions are recommended for our power users and we have guide on authentication for this.
-[Link to API access docs](http://docs.provena.io/API-access/).
+See our API access docs: [API access docs](http://docs.provena.io/API-access/).

 ## Testing